abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 ![numbers](numbers.svg)

-In many ways they are the quintisential order - every finite order of objects is isomorphic to a subset of them - we can map the first element of that order to the number **1**, the second one to the number **2** etc (and we can do the opposite operation as well) and if we think about it, this isomorphism is actually closer to the everyday notion of order, than the one proper definition that we gave (the one defined by the laws) - when most people say that they want to order a given set of objects, they aren't thinking of establishing a *transitive, antisymmetric* and *total* relationship between them, but are rather thinking of criteria of which object comes first, which comes second etc.
+In many ways they are the quintesential order - every finite order of objects is isomorphic to a subset of them - we can map the first element of that order to the number **1**, the second one to the number **2** etc (and we can do the opposite operation as well) and if we think about it, this isomorphism is actually closer to the everyday notion of order, than the one proper definition that we gave (the one defined by the laws) - when most people say that they want to order a given set of objects, they aren't thinking of establishing a *transitive, antisymmetric* and *total* relationship between them, but are rather thinking of criteria of which object comes first, which comes second etc.

 ![Linear order isomorphisms](linear_order_isomorphism.svg)

 From the fact that any finite order of objects is isomorphic to the natural numbers, it follows that all linear orders of the same magnitude are isomorphic to one another.

-**Question:** If all orders are isomorphic with one another, why do we say that numbers are the quintissential order?
+**Question:** If all orders are isomorphic with one another, why do we say that numbers are the quintessential order?

-So the linear order is a perfect order (it admints no ambiguities), but it is also, I think that this theorems proove it, the most *boring* order ever, when looked from a category-theoretic viewpoint - all finite linear orders are just isomorphic to the natural numbers (by the way, most infinite orders are isomorphic to the natural numbers as well, with the exception of the ones for which Cantor's diagonal argument applies) and so all their diagrams look the same.
+So the linear order is a perfect order (it admits no ambiguities), but it is also, I think that this theorems prove it, the most *boring* order ever, when looked from a category-theoretic viewpoint - all finite linear orders are just isomorphic to the natural numbers (by the way, most infinite orders are isomorphic to the natural numbers as well, with the exception of the ones for which Cantor's diagonal argument applies) and so all their diagrams look the same.

 ![Linear order (general)](general_linear_order.svg)